sprowell/cdr/README.md

 ## Details

 Too many discussions of controversial topics--even mildly controversial topics--degenerate into yelling which is neither _constructive_ nor _persuasive_.
 That is, you aren't contributing and you aren't going to change anyone's mind.
-The _constructive dialog rules_ exist to provide the pretext to eliminate these "dead ends" in a conversation.
+The _constructive dialogue rules_ exist to provide the pretext to eliminate these "dead ends" in a conversation.
 Disagreement is welcome; personal attacks, off-topic comments, and assertions without any support are not.

 ### Be relevant
 A comment must address something from the original post or be a follow-up to another comment that satisfies the rules.
 If the topic is _global warming_ and you are posting about _socialism_ you might be on topic... but probably aren't.
 It is up to the commenter to make the connection sufficiently clear.